chiboycalix/swaarm/README.md

 <!-- @format -->

-#How I visiualized the Launches
+#How I visualized the Launches

-- I visiualized each Launch as a mission.
-I wanted a visitor of the website to be able to view a video of the mission together with the mission name on getting to the launch page.
+- I wanted a visitor of the website to be able to view a video of the mission together with the mission name on getting to the launch page.
 After the video section, I decided to add an overview section.
 I opted for a table view because I wanted the user to be able to see all the mission details at a glance.
 - On chosing a layout, I decided I was going to use a 2 grid columns so that I can have the video displayed directly on the website as opposed to having a link to the video which would have made me use atleast a 4 grid column.
 - If I had more time, I would have added beautiful animations to some elements and also make the website completely responsive.